YaverGazi/login_system/README.md

 This project is for learning purposes.

-Passwords are stored as plain text (not secure).
+Passwords are stored as plain text.

-In real-world applications, passwords should be hashed.